-- Working with Kitchener Public Library (KPL), we hosted several family board game fun events in which we introduced children and families to many new boardgames that can be played by children as young as 2 years of age and that can be played in only 10-15 minutes.
+- Working with Kitchener Public Library (KPL), we hosted several Family Board Game Fun events in which we introduced children and families to many new boardgames that can be played by children as young as 2 years of age and that can be played in only 10-15 minutes.
 The events were very successful and enjoyed by patrons!
 What was especially unique about these events was seeing groups of siblings, parents and children, grandparents and children all playing and having fun together, with a diverse number of languages spoken.
-Daniela is now working with KPL to curate a new collection of boardgames for children that will be introduced into circulation in 2021 (tentative, due to Covid-19).
+Daniela worked with KPL to curate a new collection of boardgames for children that was introduced into circulation in April 2021.
 This initiative is described in more detail in this section and relevant materials are provided openly for other interested libraries or institutions to use and adapt.

 - Board game buddies

 - Working with a local elementary school, a board game buddies program was developed by Daniela O'Neill and has been ongoing for over 4 years (except in 2020 due to Covid-19).
 The intention of the program was to provide early grade students, many of whom were learning English as a second language, with a fun opportunity to build their language skills in interaction with older students.
 This program took place during one 20 minute recess time weekly in the school library where the different games are all spread out on tables and the floor a few minutes before recess begins.
 For the first two recess sessions, only the older Grade 5 and 6 children (who volunteered to take part) learning how to play approximately 30 board games with playing times of approximately 10 minutes.
 Following this, for the remainder of the sessions, Grade 1 students were invited to drop-in and play the games with the older children.
 This activity fostered much language, social interaction, and laughter!
 It is amazing to see how much fun and learning can happen in 20 minutes and the children love it, with sometimes over 60 children participating!